Skip to main content

 Gary Walsh - The Wine Font

 2022 Chardonnay - Vintage 2022 combined good yields with high quality, which must be something of a relief given the vicissitudes of recent seasons.
-Who'd be a farmewr eh?
+Who'd be a farmer eh?

 A little stuck match and funk, pink grapefruit and pear, spicy oak, some ginger, floral perfume sitting quietly behind that, waiting to unfurl.
 Intense, fine flinty texture and chalky grip, it's restrained, but the power through the palate, and the length is quite something.
 Sappy and alive.
 Here's a Chardonnay of quiet power and finesse.